-Gothic pop appeared to be a bit of a theme for 2012 as MOMOIRO CLOVER’s latest offering (a collaboration with the legendary TOMOYASU HOTEI) was a much more hard-edged pop number, complete with a dark and spooky video.
+Gothic pop appeared to be a bit of a theme for 2012 as Momoiro Clover’s latest offering (a collaboration with the legendary HOTEI) was a much more hard-edged pop number, complete with a dark and spooky video.

-November saw the return of HYPER JAPAN as they staged their first Winter event.
-We used the opportunity to interview their musical guests, including HOTEI, NINJAMAN JAPAN, TOMOCA, BECKI CRUEL, OSIHII!
-ICHIGO and AKARI MOCHIZUKI.
+November saw the return of Hyper Japan as they staged their first Winter event.
+We used the opportunity to interview their musical guests, including HOTEI, Ninjaman Japan, TOMOCA, Beckii Cruel, OSIHII!
+ICHIGO and Akari Mochizuki.

 Thanks to everyone for their support and comments for J-Pop Go throughout 2012.
-Special thanks to Amy, Finny Attridge, Mary Groutage, Kat Kourbeti and Chi Lai.
+Special thanks to Amy, Finny Attridge, Mary Groutage and Kat Kourbeti.

 - NAOMI SUZUKI, JAMES TAYLOR QUARTET, MARI NATSUKI, YURIKO KOTANI & MICHIYO KAGAMI Live in London - October 17, 2019

 - BRIDGE TOGETHER FEAT.
 NAOMI SUZUKI, JAMES TAYLOR QUARTET, MARI NATSUKI & MICHIYO KAGAMI - September 21, 2019